ryan95f/yamlator/docs/schema_components.md

 ### Ruleset Type

 Rulesets can be referenced as a type for a rule to validate complicated YAML structures.
-For example, the following YAML data existed:
+For example, if the following YAML data existed:

 ```yaml
 project: